copier-org/copier/README.md

 * Works with **local** paths and **git URLs**.
 * Your project can include any file and `Copier` can dynamically replace values in any kind of text files.
-* It generates a beautiful output and take care of not overwrite existing files, unless instructed to do so.
+* It generates a beautiful output and takes care of not overwrite existing files unless instructed to do so.

 ![Sample output](https://github.com/jpscaletti/copier/raw/master/copier-output.png)